-nofollow is an HTML attribute that allows you to tell Google and other search engines not to pass any SEO value to a specific link.
+rel="nofollow" is an HTML attribute that allows you to tell Google and other search engines not to pass any SEO value to a specific link.
 Essentially, as the name suggests, it tells Google’s crawler robots not to “follow” the link.

 Here are some situations where you might want to use the

-- Sponsored links/ads – if you’re receiving payment for a link, either directly or via something like an affiliate program, it’s a best practice to apply a
+- Sponsored links/ads: If you’re receiving payment for a link, either directly or via something like an affiliate program, it’s a best practice to apply a

-- Untrusted content – nofollow lets you say “I’m linking to this page, but I don’t want to be seen as vouching for its content”.
+- Untrusted content: Nofollow lets you say “I’m linking to this page, but I don’t want to be seen as vouching for its content”.
 This is especially helpful for dealing with comment spam links, though you might also want to use it in your own content.

 nofollow links in WordPress.
 You can click below to jump straight to your preferred method:

-If you only need to use the nofollow attribute infrequently, it’s not difficult to manually add the code yourself.
+rel nofollow attribute infrequently, it’s not difficult to manually add the code yourself.

 This method is good for any links that you add in regular WordPress content.
 But if you want to

 To get started, add a regular hyperlink (you’ll make it

 Then, select the link and go to the Text tab of the WordPress editor.
 You should see the actual HTML for your link:

 To add the

 - Find the part of the HTML that says